 The Corporation's 2005 Nonemployee Director Stock Option Plan, 2005 Nonemployee Director Discretionary Stock Option Plan, 2005 Employee Stock Option Plan, 2014 Stock Incentive Plan, and 2023 Stock Incentive Plan (the "Plans"), permit the grant of stock options for up to 15,000 shares, 25,000 shares, 35,000 shares, 50,000 shares, and 50,000 shares of common stock, respectively.
 The Corporation believes that such awards better align the interests of its employees with those of its stockholders.
 Option awards are generally granted with an exercise price equal to the market price of the Corporation's stock at the date of grant; those option awards generally vest immediately for nonemployees and over three years for employees and have 10-year contractual terms.
-Certain option awards provide for accelerated vesting if there is a change in control (as defined in the Plans).
-The compensation cost that has been charged against earnings for the Plans was \$17 and \$19 for 2023 and 2022, respectively.
-As of December 31, 2023, there were 47,469 shares available for grant in the 2023 Stock Incentive Plan.
-In accordance with the respective Plan agreements, incentive stock options are no longer permitted to be granted from the 2005 Nonemployee Director Stock Option Plan or the 2005 Employee Stock Option Plan.
+Certain option awards provide for accelerated vesting if there is a change in control and forfeited options can be reissued in future periods (as defined in the Plans).
+The compensation cost that has been charged against earnings for the Plans was \$0 and \$17 for 2024 and 2023, respectively.
+In 2024, compensation costs of \$17 was offset by the same amount in forfeitures resulting in \$0 compensation costs.
+As of December 31, 2024 and 2023, there were 45,669 and 47,469, respectively, shares available for grant in the 2023 Stock Incentive Plan.
+In accordance with the respective Plan agreements, incentive stock options are no longer permitted to be granted from the 2005 Nonemployee Director Stock Option Plan, 2005 Employee Stock Option Plan, or the 2014 Stock Incentive Plan.